 Three minutes to convey the essence of your research.
 Are you up to the challenge?
 Stepping back from technical details and communicating the big-picture motivation for you research is essential, whether you are competing for funding, interviewing for a job, or sharing your work with a relative.
-For an opportunity to practice this skill, participate in the University of Wisconsin-Madison Three-Minute Thesis Competition, hosted by GWIS Madison and sponsored by WARF, the Graduate School Office of Professional Development, Fisher Scientific, and Sigma-Aldrich.
+For an opportunity to practice this skill, participate in the University of Wisconsin-Madison Three-Minute Thesis Competition, hosted by GWIS Madison and sponsored by WARF, the Graduate School Office of Professional Development, the Wisconsin Institute for Discovery, Promega, Millipore, and Sigma-Aldrich.
 The event will be open to the public and presenters will have an opportunity to share their research with a diverse audience.
 Presentations will be evaluated by a panel of judges for content, comprehension, creativity, and engagement and cash awards will be given to top presentations: first place $250, second place $150, and third place $100.

 When is the competition?

-The 3MT Competition will be held on Thursday, December 8, 1-3 PM at the Wisconsin Institutes for Discovery H.F.
+The 3MT Competition will be held on Saturday December 16th, 10AM- Noon, 2017 at the Wisconsin Institutes for Discovery H.F.
 DeLuca Forum.
 A reception will follow the event.

 How do I enter?

 To participate as a presenter, please follow this link to fill out a registration form.
-Registration is open until Friday, November 25.
-Only 20 slots are available, so please register quickly!
+Registration will being on October 30th and is open until November 10th.
+Only 30 slots are available, so please register quickly!

 What are the rules?